Im Seong-gu: Biography

 The dates of Im Seong-gu's life are unknown, but part of it is recorded in the Veritable Records of the Joseon Dynasty, in Book 8 - the Veritable Records of Seonjo (Revised).
 In the annals, Im Seong-gu is referred to as a "man from Gilju", who married a man and a woman.
 It also discusses how they were full of both ying and yang, which expressed itself through their gender.
-They were brought up as a girl, married, but the husband was shocked to see their body on the wedding night.
+They were raised as a girl, and later married, but the husband was shocked to see their body on the wedding night.
 They later re-married to a woman.